nasser2saba/CyberSecurity/NoSQL/Documentation.md

     db.students.find().pretty()
     ```

-This process will migrate your MySQL data to MongoDB.
+This process will migrate the MySQL data to MongoDB.
 If you need to transform the data further to fit MongoDB's document model, you can do so using Python or another scripting language before importing.
-Let me know if you need further assistance!

 ### Ecommerce store